isheeba/WP-Block-Theme-Journey/README.md

 # Block Theme Development Journey & learnings
 When I first explored block themes, I found myself more confused than informed—there were countless docs and tutorials, yet navigating them only added to the challenge.
-In this repository, I’ve gathered the links, resources, and notes that helped me make sense of it all.
+In this repository, I’ve gathered the links, resources, and added my notes that helped me make sense of it all.
 While this isn’t a definitive guide, it’s what worked for me and might just offer clarity to others beginning their WP block theme journey.
 Sharing in the hope it makes things a little easier for someone else.

 ## What's Inside